 Plastic/vinyl: Many homes have vinyl gutters because they are the least expensive and the easiest to install.
 However, vinyl has many drawbacks.
 It’s a weaker material that can’t take much force.
 You can’t prop your ladder up against vinyl, which could be a problem when it comes time to clean your gutters.
 Vinyl is sensitive to temperature.
 It contracts in cold weather, which makes it weaker and more liable to crack than other materials.
 Vinyl gutters are always sectional and their seams are particularly weak.
-They are also available in a very limited range of colours, although those colours may match your vinyl siding exactly.
-You will need to replace vinyl gutters every 10 years, if you’re in a cold climate.
+They are also available in a very limited range of colors, although those colors may match your vinyl siding exactly.
+You will need to replace vinyl gutters roughly every 10 years, if you’re in a cold climate.
+You may have to replace your gutters more or less often based on how well they fare on your specific home in your specific climate.
 Still, their low cost may make that replacement worth it.

 Aluminum: Aluminum gutters are a step up from vinyl gutters.

-They are stronger and less likely to rust.
+They are stronger and do not rust, but may corrode unless they are treated to prevent corrosion.
 In cold-weather climates, you’ll need a thicker gauge of aluminum gutters, 0.32 inches or 0.27 inches in order to stand up to the weight of snow.
 Plus, unlike vinyl, aluminum gutters may be seamless and can be painted.
 Aluminum gutters are versatile and can work with all styles of home exterior.
 Aluminum gutters can take more abuse than vinyl.
 Yet, they may still dent from ladders or other impacts, such as falling branches.
 Plus, they are a tad more expensive.

 Steel: If you need a stronger gutter, steel is a good choice.
 You may prefer steel gutters if you live in an area where hurricanes might blow all kinds of debris against your home.
 Steel gutters must be galvanized to resist rusting in wet conditions.
 You may need to reapply a protective coating every five years if you’re in a very humid or salty area.
 Steel gutters are also more expensive than aluminum.
 They may be seamless.
 The corners are usually screwed together, not soldered.

 Copper: Copper gutters are the strongest and more secure choice, but also the most expensive.
 They are always seamless, and the corners are soldered together.
-They resist rust, won’t sag and won’t bend under the pressure of your ladder.
+They do not rust, won’t sag and won’t bend under the pressure of your ladder.
+However, they may corrode.
 Most homeowners appreciate the look of copper gutters, but they may not work on some home styles.
 Further, they are expensive and their weight makes them difficult to install.